Amourspirit/python-ooouno-ex/README.md

 Examples for [ooouno](https://github.com/Amourspirit/python-ooouno) project.

-Work in Progress... so please do not report any issue at this time.
+Work in Progress... so please be kind...

 [ooouno](https://github.com/Amourspirit/python-ooouno) project has made it possible to have a much more user friendly way of programming for [LibreOffice](https://www.libreoffice.org/).